 To learn more about University of Miami, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting admitted to some of the best schools in the U.S.

-University of Miami is located in the suburban setting of Coral Gables, Florida, less than an hour from Miami.
+University of Miami is located in the suburban setting of Coral Gables, Florida, in the suburbs of Miami.

-If you want to see University of Miami for yourself, plan a visit.
+If you are interested in seeing University of Miami for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 95 to Coral Gables, or book a flight to the nearest airport, Miami International Airport.

 You can also take a virtual campus tour to get a sense of what University of Miami and Coral Gables are like without leaving home.

 First-Year Applications are Due